jsines/Electron-Music-Library/README.md

-# Music-Library
+# Electron-Music-Library

-Music-Library is a small electron app made for CSI-3450 Database Design and Implementation at Oakland University during the Winter 2020 semester.
+Electron-Music-Library is a small electron app made for CSI-3450 Database Design and Implementation at Oakland University during the Winter 2020 semester.
 This application requires a running SQL database in order to function.

 ## Installation